amrwc/8086-graphics/README.md

 # Graphics in x86 assembly
-16-bit x86 assembly program that plots graphics primitives on screen in video mode 13h.
+16-bit x86 assembly program that plots geometric primitives on screen in video mode 13h.

 The project was a part of Systems Programming module.